open-sdg/open-sdg/docs/translation.md

 Inevitably an implementation of this platform will need to display some text that is not already included in the repositories mentioned above, and that is likely specific to a particular country.
 There are two recommended options for this:

 1. Copy/fork one of the repositories mentioned above, and maintain your translations there.
 2. Put the translations directly into your data repository, in a `translations` folder.
-See [here](https://github.com/open-sdg/open-sdg-data-starter/tree/develop/translations) for details.
+See [this folder in the data starter](https://github.com/open-sdg/open-sdg-data-starter/tree/develop/translations) for an example.

 > **NOTE**: If you make a translation that you think would be useful to others, please
 > submit it as a pull-request!